MKhalusova/MKhalusova.github.io/_posts/2017-08-31-pandas-data-structures-series.md

 dtype: int64
 ----------------
 ```
-<h3> Modifying data with apply()</h3>
+### Modifying data with apply()
 Let's say we have a Series with heights of my imaginary friends in cm:

 ```python
 s = pd.Series([175,168,154,183], index=['Tim', 'Kate', 'Ann', 'Jon'])
 ----------------